gioblu/PJON/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 |____|___|______||______||______|                 |____|___|_____|
 ```

-The maximum time dedicated to potential acknowledgement reception for a given application is estimated by adding the CRC computation time of the longest supported frame to the maximum latency of the hardware and the medium used.
+The maximum time dedicated to potential acknowledgement reception for a given application is estimated by adding the CRC computation time of the longest supported frame to the maximum latency and to the optional preamble duration.